 Myth: Synchronous Is Fail-Safe

 Maximum Availability mode is commonly mistaken as synchronous replication in an Oracle® Data Guard environment.
-Max Availability mode can help ensure zero data loss if the production data center fails first or if the data center and communication lines fail simultaneously, but it cannot ensure zero data loss in rolling disasters.
+Max Availability mode can help ensure continuous application availability if the production data center fails first or if the data center and communication lines fail simultaneously, but it cannot ensure continuous application availability in rolling disasters.
 This is because Data Guard cannot operate without fully functioning replication lines; when these lines fail in a rolling disaster, the application continues to operate without replicating the data to the disaster recovery site.

-Myth: Three DCs Is the Ferrari of Disaster Recovery
+Myth: Three DCs Is the Ferrari of Business Continuity

 Myth: Asynchronous Data Lag Is Preset

-Organizations running asynchronous replication are willing to tolerate a certain amount of data loss and typically incorporate this risk into their business continuity plans and service level agreements.
-Rolling disasters amplify this risk by creating a larger data lag—and therefore greater data loss—than the organization has planned for or can tolerate.
+Organizations running asynchronous replication are willing to tolerate a certain amount of data loss, and they typically incorporate this risk into their business continuity plans and service level agreements.
+Rolling disasters amplify this risk by creating a larger data lag—and therefore greater data loss and longer recovery times—than the organization has planned for or can tolerate.
 If replication fails during a period of peak throughput, a larger volume of data lag will accumulate and be lost.
-At this point, data loss will cross the threshold of tolerability and become a potential liability for the organization.
+At this point, data loss and the resulting downtime will cross the threshold of tolerability and become a potential liability for the organization.